 Once the potatoes are perfectly roasted, you’ll add onions, peppers, lots of chopped dill pickles, and a flavorful vinaigrette.
 Toss it all together, and you’ll have a potato salad that stands out!
 This easy recipe is free of the top 9 allergens, so hopefully all can enjoy it this summer.

-I love the addition of dried dill as well as the dill pickles – it really makes this dish very dilly.
+- Dried Dill – I love the addition of dried dill as well as the dill pickles – it really makes this dish very dilly.
 You could also use fresh dill if you prefer.

 Disclosure: This post contains affiliate links.

 This summer, make the very best mayonnaise free potato salad!
 This dill pickle roasted potato salad is just the thing to serve at your next picnic or backyard barbecue.
 Each bite is bursting with flavor!